-This quinoa tabbouleh salad recipe is light, fresh, and makes the perfect side dish for any family get together!
-It is also both vegan and gluten free and takes only 20 minutes to make!
+This gluten free tabbouleh salad recipe is light, fresh, and makes the perfect side dish for any family get together.
+It’s made with quinoa instead of bulgar and takes only 20 minutes to prepare!

 Tabbouleh only requires a few simple ingredients.
 Bulgur and parsley are usually the main ingredients, but for this gluten free version of traditional tabbouleh we’ll be using:

 - Fresh Parsley: Parsley is the base of tabbouleh salads and adds a really fresh delicious flavor.
 You can use either flat leaf or curly parsley.